elastic/integrations/packages/mongodb_atlas/docs/README.md

 ### Steps to obtain Public Key, Private Key, Group ID, and Organization ID

 1. Generate programmatic API keys with `Organization Owner` permission by following the instructions in the Atlas [documentation](https://www.mongodb.com/docs/atlas/configure-api-access/#grant-programmatic-access-to-an-organization).
 Then, copy the public and private keys which function as a username and API key respectively.
-2. From the Atlas UI with `project owner` permission, go to Project Settings > Access Manager > API Keys and then click on Invite To Project to add the API key created above, as described in this Atlas [document](https://www.mongodb.com/docs/atlas/configure-api-access/#invite-an-organization-api-key-to-a-project).
+2. From the Atlas UI with `project owner` permission, go to **Project Settings > Access Manager > API Keys** and then click **Invite To Project** to add the API key created above, as described in the Atlas [documentation](https://www.mongodb.com/docs/atlas/configure-api-access/#invite-an-organization-api-key-to-a-project).
-3. Add a specific role to API keys, under Project Settings > Access Manager > API Keys.
+3. Add a specific role to API keys, under **Project Settings > Access Manager > API Keys**.
 This step is important to make sure that these API keys have the right permissions to access the data without running into any issues.
 The specific role for each data stream is defined under the data stream reference section.
 4. Enable Database Auditing for the Atlas project you want to monitor logs.
-You can follow the instructions provided in this Atlas [document](https://www.mongodb.com/docs/atlas/database-auditing/#procedure).
+You can follow the instructions provided in this Atlas [documentation](https://www.mongodb.com/docs/atlas/database-auditing/#procedure).
 5. You can find your Project ID (Group ID) in the Atlas UI.
-To do this, navigate to your project, click on Settings, and copy the Project ID (Group ID).
-You can also programmatically find it using the Atlas Admin API or Atlas CLI as described in this Atlas [document](https://www.mongodb.com/docs/atlas/app-services/apps/metadata/#find-a-project-id).
+To do this, navigate to your project, click on **Settings**, and copy the **Project ID (Group ID)**.
+You can also programmatically find it using the Atlas Admin API or Atlas CLI as described in this Atlas [documentation](https://www.mongodb.com/docs/atlas/app-services/apps/metadata/#find-a-project-id).
-6. Go to your organization by using context dropdown at the top from the Atlas UI, click Settings, and copy the Organization ID.
+6. On the Atlas UI, select your organization from the context dropdown, click **Settings**, and copy the **Organization ID**.

 ### Important terms of MongoDB Atlas API